rust-lang/reference/src/behavior-considered-undefined.md

     > **Note**: `rustc` achieves this with the unstable
     > `rustc_layout_scalar_valid_range_*` attributes.
+* Incorrect use of inline assembly.
+For more details, refer to the [rules] to follow when writing code that uses inline assembly.

 **Note:** Uninitialized memory is also implicitly invalid for any type that has a restricted set of valid values.
 In other words, the only cases in which